abiosoft/colima/README.md

 M1 macs should work, but not tested.

-The challenge is installing lima on M1 macs, instructions are available on [lima project page](https://github.com/lima-vm/lima/blob/master/README.md#installation).
+The challenge is installing Lima on M1 macs, instructions are available on [Lima project page](https://github.com/lima-vm/lima/blob/master/README.md#installation).

 </p>
 </details>